 To have an ethical viewpoint, you should be able to give some reason for it.
 Yes, Ethics is Moral Philosophy, and Philosophy is all about reasoning 🙂

-For example, you might feel that it is morally wrong to steal, but if you have an ethical viewpoint on it, it should be based on some sets of arguments and analysis about why it would be wrong to steal.
+If you have an ethical or moral viewpoint on it, it should be based on some sets of arguments and analysis about why it would be wrong to steal.

 Ethics and Morals – An Analogy with a Car Driver and an Automobile Engineer

 Let’s take the case of a car driver and an automobile engineer.
 The car driver knows how to drive a car, but he may not know the engine mechanism or design principles.
-However an automobile engineer is concerned with how the car works, and the principles involved.
+However, an automobile engineer is concerned with how the car works, and the principles involved.

 Ethics and Human Interface – Topics Covered: